 History of the Diathesis Stress Model

 Fast-forward to 1977.
 At this point, psychologists and doctors believed that more natural factors played into the development of mental disorders.
 Could it be genes?
 Could it be emotions?
-Maybe trauma from childhood, like Freud theorized?
+Maybe trauma from childhood, as Freud theorized?
 What if a combination could explain a disorder like schizophrenia?

 How Does the Diathesis-Stress Model Explain Schizophrenia?

 Joseph Zubin, a Lithuanian-American psychologist who specialized in the study of schizophrenia, believed that relapses could be predicted using a model.
 On one axis was diathesis, or vulnerability.
 On the other axis was stress.
-The right combination of low vulnerability and low stress could keep a person from relapsing or showing symptoms.
+The combination of low vulnerability and stress could keep a person from relapsing or showing symptoms.

 The Diathesis-Stress Model Cup Analogy

 Think of this like a cup.
 In this analogy, diathesis is the marbles in the cup.
 Stress is water.
 A cup that is ¼ full of marbles will need quite a bit of water before it starts to spill over.
 If the cup is ¾ full of marbles, it won’t take that much water.
-This is how diathesis and stress works.
+This is how diathesis and stress work.